He Knows the Plans He Has For Us—Roadblocks and Pitfalls

 Our calling is "holy."
 Holy means to set apart for His plan alone.
 It is not to serve our private agendas.

 The Joseph narrative showcases this principle.
-In the Hebrew word for plan "machshavah" pictograph, the letter "sheen" indicates that in a God-given dream, there includes the idea of tearing down and putting back together.
-We will see how the purifying of our motives many times requires tearing down and putting back together.
+In the Hebrew word for "plan," "machshavah" pictograph, the letter "sheen" indicates that in a God-given dream, there is the idea of tearing down and putting it back together.
+We will see how the purifying of our motives many times requires tearing down and putting them back together.

 A Look at the Life of Joseph

-Genesis 37-47 tells the story of young Joseph, who had a dream about sheaves of grain, and on another occasion, the sun, the moon, and stars bowing down to him.
-He tells his brothers about the dreams, and all of them understood that Joseph was implying that they would one day bow down to him according to the dreams.
+Genesis 37-47 tells the story of young Joseph, who dreamed about sheaves of grain and, on another occasion, the sun, the moon, and stars bowing down to him.
+He tells his brothers about the dreams, and they all understand that Joseph implies they will one day bow down to him according to the dreams.

 I have often wondered why Joseph chose to tell his brothers about these dreams.
-I can't imagine that he didn't know that they already disliked him being the favored son.
+I can't imagine he didn't know they already disliked him being the favored son.

 It probably was a pretty exciting dream and a prospect for Joseph to be a ruler over his family.
 It possibly sounded important, noble, prestigious, and powerful.
 Who could keep that to themselves?

-Shortly after this event, Jacob sent Joseph on a mission to go check up on his brothers.
-Could it be considered that maybe Joseph might have felt like this was the beginning of God's plan for him coming to pass?
+Jacob sent Joseph on a mission shortly after this event to check up on his brothers.
+Could it be considered that Joseph might have felt like this was the beginning of God's plan for him to come to pass?
 He was about to rule over his brothers, and checking up on them was just the beginning.

 As we all know, things turned out quite contrary to the vision God had given him.
 Instead of ruling over them, his brothers threw him into a pit, and he was sold as a slave.
 A slave is the antithesis of a master or lord, which he thought himself to be.

-For many years Joseph serves in jail and in the Egyptian palace, being wrongfully accused of things he didn't do and imprisoned for them.
+For many years, Joseph served in jail and the Egyptian palace, being wrongfully accused of things he didn't do and imprisoned for them.
 The Bible doesn't tell us if Joseph ever wondered about the dream and how that would happen when circumstances must have looked so contrary.
 How would he be a ruler over his family if he might not ever see them again?
-I think this is how we sometimes feel when life seems so contrary to God's plans, promises, and purposes.
+This is how we sometimes feel when life seems contrary to God's plans, promises, and purposes.

 The Turning Point

-God eventually turns the ship around, and Joseph becomes what God had purposed him to be.
-Joseph may have initially embraced the dream as a way to feel good about himself or his life, but God had a higher purpose in mind, and that was the salvation of his brothers.
+God eventually turns the ship around, and Joseph becomes what God had proposed him to be.
+Joseph may have initially embraced the dream as a way to feel good about himself or his life, but God had a higher purpose in mind: the salvation of his brothers.

 He came full circle.
 We all have to come full circle.
 God might use that place of weakness or stumbling to serve a more excellent plan, as Joseph discovered when he said